Garden High School

 Garden High School is a private, English-medium, co-educational school in Kasba, Kolkata, West Bengal, India.
 It was established in 2000 by the Satikanta Guha Foundation.

+It is affiliated to the Council for the Indian School Certificate Examinations (CISCE), New Delhi, for the ICSE (Class X) and ISC (Class XII) examinations.

-Garden High School, IISER Kolkata Campus
+Garden High School IISER Kolkata Campus

-Garden High School has a branch in IISER Kolkata Campus, Mohanpur (near Kalyani).
-It was established in 2014, and follows the Central Board of Secondary Education.
+Garden High School has a branch named Garden High School IISER Kolkata Campus in IISER Kolkata Campus, Mohanpur (near Kalyani).
+It was established in 2014 and follows the Central Board of Secondary Education.
+The first academic session commenced on 31 March 2015.